Eddie Murphy Pays Tribute—Gloriously—to a Blaxploitation Legend in Dolemite Is My Name

 It’s also hugely entertaining and joyously profane, a movie whose spirit is so big the screen can barely contain it.
 The 1975 Dolemite, starring Moore in the title role and directed by first-timer D’Urville Martin, is a landmark of Blaxploitation cinema, though it came along after more polished pictures like Gordon Parks’ Shaft, from 1971, or Larry Cohen’s 1973 Black Caesar, had already ushered the genre into being.
 Moore had had a mildly successful career as a singer, dancer and comedian in the late 1950s and early 1960s, but by 1970, he was stuck working in a Los Angeles record store.
 Around that time, he took some outré stories he’d heard from the local drunks and wove them into an alter-ego for himself, that of Dolemite, a kind of Afro-beatnik troubadour in wild suits and a puffy wig.

 The language of Moore-as-Dolemite’s spoken-word comedy was salacious and raw, and the larger, established record companies wouldn’t touch it.
 So Moore began self-producing albums, often recording them in his own living room with his friends as the audience.
 The records became underground hits, and Moore figured he could probably become a film star, too: He poured his earnings into the film that would become Dolemite, casting himself as a suave, karate-chopping, racist-cop-killing poet of the streets, ruling benevolently over a stable of prostitutes trained in the martial arts.
 By the mid-1970s Moore was no strapping young movie star, and the picture’s production values were laughably crude, just slightly above shaky-home-movie level.
 But none of that mattered.
 Dolemite, with its brash cartoon violence and over-the-top sex scenes, became a huge hit, and even today you can see why: The picture has an untamed, crackling energy.
-Dolemite Is My Name—directed by Craig Brewer, written by Scott Alexander and Larry Karszewski and released through Netflix—tells the story of how Moore almost single-handedly willed this wild and weird little movie into being.
+Dolemite Is My Name—directed by Craig Brewer, written by Scott Alexander and Larry Karaszewski and released through Netflix—tells the story of how Moore almost single-handedly willed this wild and weird little movie into being.

 Dolemite Is My Name begins before Dolemite—the movie or the persona—is even a dream.
 Murphy’s Moore is toiling away at that record store, trying to persuade the in-house DJ (played by unalloyed genius Snoop Dogg, who at one point appears in a jaunty striped tam o’shanter more original than anything Alessandro Michele could dream up for Gucci) to play some of his old almost-hit singles.
 No way is that going to happen, but Moore doesn’t give up.
 When he’s forced to march a urine-stinky lush named Rico away from the store, he takes a few minutes to actually listen to the guy’s loopy stories, and Dolemite is born.